NgModules help organize an application into cohesive blocks of functionality.

 SharedModule would provide the

-Angular registers one of them in the root app injector (see above).
+Angular registers one of them in the root app injector (see What if I import the same module twice?).

 Then some component injects